saurav1811/expense-tracker/README.md

 # expense-tracker
-App for tracking and managing expenses
+App for tracking and managing expenses.